CoryLR/user-routine/README.md

 # User-Routine

-Automate user actions & routines on web pages.
+User-Routine is a JavaScript library to automate user routines on web pages.
 Test features or create tutorials with actions such as click, await, and fill.
-Small, portable, and zero setup.
+Very easy to use.

 Example: